lancearlaus/lancearlaus.github.io/_posts/2015-05-23-Akka-Streams-Buffer-Beware.md

 Here's a simple, real world problem to solve using Akka Streams.

-> Given a reverse time series of stock quotes (that is, most recent quote first) and sliding window size, compute the simple moving average for each point in the series
+> Given a reverse time series of stock quotes (that is, most recent quote first) and a sliding window size, compute the simple moving average (SMA) for each point in the series

 Curious where this problem comes from?
 Historical stock quotes are often delivered as a reverse time series (Yahoo Finance does this, for example) since recent data is typically most relevant